 Congressional Review Act resolution to block the Department of Labor’s rule titled, “Clarification of Employer’s Continuing Obligation to Make and Maintain an Accurate Record of Each Recordable Injury and Illness”: H.J.
 Res.
 83 / S.J.
 Res.
 27

-Description: The resolution would block an Obama-era rule that involves an employer’s duty to keep accurate logs of workplace injuries and illnesses.
+Description: The resolution blocked an Obama-era rule that involves an employer’s duty to keep accurate logs of workplace injuries and illnesses.
 Under the Occupational Safety and Health Act, many employers are legally required to keep records of workplace injuries and illnesses, and to maintain those records for 5 years.
 The Obama-era rule clarified that an employer could be issued a citation and fined for failure to properly record a workplace injury/illness any time during that 5-year period.
-The resolution would block this rule.
+The resolution nullified this rule.

 Background: Since the early 1970s, the Occupational Safety and Health Administration (OSHA) has required many employers to keep careful records of workplace injuries and illnesses, and to maintain those records for 5 years.
 If an employer’s injury/illness logs are inaccurate – for example, if a worker is injured on the job and the employer fails to log it – OSHA can issue a citation and fine.
 For the past 40 years, OSHA had been issuing those citations any time within the 5-year period that the illness/injury record is required to be kept.